 Boomerangs and sandwiches

-In the 2000s it was much more common for people in their 20s and even 30s to be still living with their parents than in previous decades.
+In the early 21st century it was much more common for people in their 20s and even 30s to be still living with their parents than in previous decades.
 Children who left for a while and then came back were described as ‘boomerang children’.
 Another trend was parents caring for children and their own ageing parents at the same time, because people had their children later and were living longer.
 The parents in the middle were called the ‘sandwich generation’.

 Parents in schools